 We’re partnering with The Nature Conservancy and each other using innovative technology to share data to map and direct our fishing, and to protect sensitive species and habitats.
-Together we’re creating healthier oceans and stronger fishing businesses in our communities.
+Together we’re maximizing conservation benefits and economic opportunities – creating healthier oceans and stronger fishing businesses in our communities.

-The California Groundfish Collective is made up of fishing associations from Fort Bragg, Half Moon Bay, and Morro Bay.
+The California Groundfish Collective is made up of fishing associations from Fort Bragg and Half Moon Bay and includes fishermen working together across three ports along the California Coast to improve fisheries management.
 Working with The Nature Conservancy we’re securing our communities’ fishing heritage and bringing in fresh local seafood.

 Each year the California Groundfish Collective develops a report describing our operations and results on the water.
 Click here for a copy.